-In these programs, student FTE reported for FEFP funding shall comply with Section 1003.56 of the Florida Statutes.
+In this program, student FTE reported for FEFP funding shall comply with Section 1003.56 of the Florida Statutes.
 The instruction shall be provided through courses in the current Course Code Directory as Language Arts, English or Language Arts/English through ESOL and basic subject areas of Math, Science, Social Studies as well as Computer Literacy.
 All students who are reported as English Language Learners (ELLs) must be receiving instruction by appropriately qualified staff using ESOL instructional strategies and home language assistance.

-Per Multicultural Education Training and Advocacy (META) Consent Decree, schools with 15 English Language Learners speaking the same native language shall provide at least one aide or teacher, proficient in the same language, and trained to assist in ESOL basic subject area instruction.
+Per Multicultural Education Training and Advocacy (META) Consent Decree, schools with 15 English Language Learners speaking the same native language shall provide at least one aide or teacher proficient in the same language and trained to assist in ESOL basic subject area instruction.
 Schools receive weighted FTE for ELLs.
-Therefore, the school's general fund is to be used to fulfill this mandate.
+For the 2023-24 school year, schools are provided additional META Consent Decree funding for Education Support Professionals (ESPs) to meet the requirement.
 Title III grant funds may not be used for META Consent Decree requirements.